Growth Hormone Deficiency in Children

 If the pituitary gland does not produce enough growth hormone, abnormally slow growth and short stature can result.
 Children who are deficient in growth hormone can also be deficient in other pituitary hormones such as thyroid-stimulating hormone, adrenocorticotropic hormone, follicle-stimulating hormone, and luteinizing hormone (this disorder is called hypopituitarism).

-Short stature is defined as height below the 3rd percentile for the child’s age (according to standard growth charts for age and height).
+Short stature is defined as height below the third percentile for the child’s age (according to standard growth charts for age and height).
 In addition to a deficiency of growth hormone, short stature can occur for other reasons.
 For example, most children and adolescents who have short stature are short because their families are short, or because their growth spurt came at the late end of the normal range of time for such development.
 Some children are short because of poor weight gain and poor nutrition or because they have certain chronic illnesses that affect the thyroid, heart, lungs, kidneys, or intestines.
 Other children have genetic disorders that affect bone growth, such as Turner syndrome or skeletal dysplasia.

-• Brain tumors or injuries
+• Brain abnormalities, tumors, infections (such as meningitis), or injuries

-• Radiation
+• Radiation used for treatment

 Symptoms of Growth Hormone Deficiency